Hasatori/Testspector/doc/Practices.md

 ### Extract duplicate parts of the test code

 Extract code blocks that are duplicated across multiple tests into a *helper method*, *setup method*, *fixture method* or *teardown method*.
-The methods should follow the same rule, and it should not share same code as well. [(Govindaraj 2015, kap.
-Making tests readable)](#978-1-78398-792-4),[(Martin 2009, kap.
+The methods should follow the same rule, and it should not share same code as well. [(Govindaraj 2015, chap.
+Making tests readable)](#978-1-78398-792-4),[(Martin 2009, chap.
 9. Unit tests-Clean Tests)](#978-0-13-235088-4).

-In addition to structural and literal duplicates you should also pay attention to so-called semantic duplicates, ie parts of the code that do not look the same but do the same thing [(Koskela 2013, kap.
+In addition to structural and literal duplicates you should also pay attention to so-called semantic duplicates, ie parts of the code that do not look the same but do the same thing [(Koskela 2013, chap.
 5.1 Duplication)](#978-1-935182-57-3).

 ### Extract duplicate methods

-Extract methods that are duplicated across several test files  into a separate file and import methods from the file [(Govindaraj 2015, kap.
+Extract methods that are duplicated across several test files  into a separate file and import methods from the file [(Govindaraj 2015, chap.
 Making tests readable)](#978-1-78398-792-4).

 ## Speed